IBM/Ansible-Automation-Platform-L3/docs/Part 2/01 Deploy a VM.md

 ![type:video](./_videos/Part 2a - Deploy a Virtual Machine - Red Hat Ansible Automation Platform Level 3 for Sales and Technical Sales.mp4)
 !!! tip "WAYS TO WATCH"
     In addition to the embedded video, IBMers and Business Partners can also <a href="https://ibm.seismic.com/Link/Content/DC3cV2Vm8jFgV8227jV8M3BcGgCV" target="_blank">download the recording from Seismic</a>.
+!!! note "VI CHEAT SHEET"
+    Throughout this lab, you will make extensive use of the VI text editor.
+If you're not familiar with this editor, you can quickly get up to speed using the following cheat sheet: <a href="https://www.cse.scu.edu/~yfang/coen11/vi-CheatSheet.pdf" target="_blank">https://www.cse.scu.edu/~yfang/coen11/vi-CheatSheet.pdf</a> for reference.

 Ansible, and in particular **YAML** (Yet Another Markup Language), is very particular about indentation and formatting — something as trivial as an extra whitespace or an incorrectly-indented line of code can cause the interpreter to parse the instructions differently, resulting in outcomes you may not have intended.